kevintpeng/Learn-Something-Every-Day/UWaterloo/MATH213: Advanced Calculus.md

 - e.g. f(t) = sint and g(t) = cost and requires integral solution methods
 - Theorem states: L{ (f * g)(t) } = F(s)G(s), the products of laplace transforms
 - again, (f * g)(t) = L^-1{ F(s)G(s) }
+- *notice that we have the convolution as an integral, dependent on t.
+The convolution is a function of t, and so &tau; is just used to sum across 0 to t.*